 To keep from beating a dead horse, our phones have become an integral part of our lives, and there is nothing that is going to change that.
 So why is this a problem?
 If you are the boss at work and you walk in and see half of your staff looking at something on their phone you start to wonder how productive your employees actually are.
 Is the ease of entertainment found on a phone keeping your staff from being as efficient as they should be?

 Here are 3 Tips To Help You to Get the Most Out of Your Employees in the Smart Phone Era

-The last thing that you need is your employees looking at their phone every 15 seconds at a new notification.
-Of course some notifications are necessary.
-If they text with clients, you cannot have them turn off their texting notification.
+The last thing that you need is your employees looking at their phones every 15 seconds at a new notification.
+Of course, some notifications are necessary.
+If they text with clients, you cannot have them turn off their texting notifications.
 If they monitor Twitter for the company account, those alerts must come through.
-However, productivity would go way up if the amount of notifications would go down.
+However, productivity would go way up if the number of notifications would go down.
 Just think about what we do when we get a notification on our phone… we look at the notification, unlock our phone, and do three or four tasks that we were not thinking about doing before the notification.

 It is one of those things that is just going to happen.
 Your employees are going to check Facebook, Twitter, Pinterest, Snapchat, and Instagram whether you let them or not.
 You would be much better off setting aside 15 minutes a couple of times a day for cell phone breaks.
 Let your employees get their fix, and then bring them back to the task at hand.
 A couple of short breaks are good for productivity in general, but it will be even better if you can cut down on most of the unofficial social media breaks that your employees are already taking.

 Cut down on office stress